 National Post| Tristin Hopper | May 12, 2017

-What Insite HAS done is helped ensure a thriving market of customers for drug dealers, some of whom operate openly on the streets surrounding the facility.
+Ensure a successful marketing of customers for drug dealers, some of whom operate openly on the streets surrounding the facility.
 Former Vancouver Mayor Philip Owen says the neighborhood has become a magnet that attracts people from around the region and country who “all get chemically dependent, and it’s just more sales for the drug dealers.”

 Insite — and the concentration of services surrounding it — has turned an already blighted neighborhood into a disaster.
 Without an equal focus on prevention, treatment and enforcement, we can expect the same in Santa Cruz.